 The German Coffee Hour (Kaffeestunde) meets weekly during the semester at Espresso Royale (on Goodwin in Urbana).
 Speakers at all language levels are welcome.
 Extra credit for attendance is offered by instructors of our language and culture courses.
 For more information, please contact John Slattery.

 The German Film Night (Filmabend) happens once a month during the semester in Lucy Ellis Lounge, Foreign Languages Building.
 We show the films with English subtitles.
-See Events for upcoming dates and times.
+See "News" on our homepage for upcoming dates and times.

 The German Club (Deutschklub) meets regularly during the semester, and plans excursions and other activities.
 We announce upcoming Club events on our Facebook Group, Deutschklub at Illinois.

 Our graduate students have their own lecture series, the German Colloquium.
 Students use this opportunity to get feedback on upcoming conference papers, seminar papers, or segments of dissertations in progress.